mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a parser task or reuse N2-F0, either N2a locus, or N2b.
+Do not create a parser task or reuse N2-F0, either N2a locus, N2b, or N2c.
 N1-A4 and the prior-art adjudication share committed coordinate `81b2a0a`.
-The sole existing Luna task may receive at most one two-file N2c source-only transaction at the fresh absent Aug-2 N2c root.
+The sole existing Luna task may receive at most one two-file N2d source- architecture transaction at the fresh absent Aug-2 N2d root.
 This handoff does not send that packet.

 Then execute only in this order: